joergen7/cre/README.md

 The CRE worker is implemented by providing seven callback functions:

 - `init/1` is called on starting a worker instance.
+- `prepare_case/2` called upon receiving an application before any other application-related callback is used.
 - `stagein_lst/2` returns a list of preconditions for a given application.
 - `do_stagein/3` fulfills a precondition.
 - `run/2` reduces an application assuming all preconditions are fulfilled.
 - `stageout_lst/3` returns a list of postconditions for a given application and its reduction result.
 - `do_stageout/3` fulfills a postcondition.
 - `error_to_expr/3` returns an error expression for a given intransient error.
+- `cleanup_case/3` called upon finishing up a case prior to sending the result back to the CRE.

 ##### init/1